Tyler Yates

-Tyler Kali Yates (born August 7, 1977) is an American former professional baseball pitcher.
+Tyler Kali Yates (born August 7, 1977) is an American police officer and former professional baseball pitcher.
 He played in Major League Baseball for the New York Mets, Atlanta Braves, and Pittsburgh Pirates.

 Career

-Oakland Athletics/New York Mets
+Oakland Athletics

-Yates attended the University of Hawaii at Hilo before being drafted by the Oakland Athletics in the 23rd round of the 1998 Major League Baseball Draft.
-Yates pitched in the Athletics organization until being traded to the New York Mets with Mark Guthrie in December 2001, for David Justice.
+Yates attended the University of Hawaii at Hilo before being drafted by the Oakland Athletics in the 23rd round, with the 675th overall selection, of the 1998 Major League Baseball draft.
+He spent his first professional season with the rookie-level Arizona League Athletics and Low-A Southern Oregon Timberjacks.

+Yates spent the 1999 season with the High-A Visalia Oaks, logging a 2–5 record and 5.47 ERA with 74 strikeouts and 4 saves across 47 contests.
+He split 2000 between the High-A Modesto A's and Double-A Midland RockHounds, accumulating a 5-3 record and 3.90 ERA with 85 strikeouts in 83 innings pitched across 52 relief appearances.
+Yates spent the 2001 season with Midland and the Triple-A Sacramento River Cats.
+In 60 appearances split between the two affiliates, he compiled a 5–6 record and 3.97 ERA with 64 strikeouts and 18 saves across 68 innings of work.

+New York Mets

+Yates pitched in the Athletics organization until being traded to the New York Mets with Mark Guthrie on December 1, 2001, for David Justice.
 His 2002 season was limited by Tommy John surgery.

 Yates split the 2003 season between three minor league teams.
 He participated in spring training the next year, and debuted against the Montreal Expos on April 9, 2004.
 Ten days later, Yates earned his first major league victory in another appearance against Montreal.
 By May, Yates had returned to the minor leagues to pitch as a reliever.
 Yates underwent rotator cuff surgery and did not pitch during the 2005 season.

-Atlanta Braves/Pittsburgh Pirates
+Atlanta Braves

 Yates was released by the Mets at the conclusion of the 2005 season, and joined the Baltimore Orioles before the 2006 season, participating in spring training as a non-roster invitee.
 He was subsequently released from the Orioles, and signed with the Atlanta Braves on May 3, 2006.
 Yates recorded the first save of his career on July 14, 2006, in a 15–12 extra-inning win over the San Diego Padres.
-He made the Braves Opening Day roster in 2007, and agreed to terms with the team prior to the start of the 2008 season, then was traded to the Pittsburgh Pirates on March 26, 2008, in exchange for minor league pitcher Todd Redmond.
+He made the Braves' Opening Day roster in 2007, and agreed to terms with the team prior to the start of the 2008 season.

-Yates missed the second half of the 2009 season after having a second Tommy John procedure, performed by James Andrews, in July.
-He was re-signed to a minor league deal on January 4, 2010, but not expected to pitch until May or June.
-He returned to the Pirates organization for the 2011 season, and participated in spring training, until being cut from major league camp in March.